 Typically, housing over 30 years of age is likely to have rehabilitation needs that may include new plumbing, roof repairs, foundation work and other repairs.
-Figure IV-2 summarizes the age of Gonzales' housing stock, based on 2008-2012 ACS data.
+Figure IV-2Error!
+Reference source not found. summarizes the age of Gonzales' housing stock, based on 2008-2012 ACS data.
 As shown, the majority of the City's housing stock was built between 1980 and 2000.
 Approximately 20 percent of the City's housing units are approaching 50 years of age or older, indicating a potential need for major rehabilitation.